Manav29/Hand-Digit-Recognition/README.md

 Exploring Deep Learning and CNNs using the MNIST dataset

-Have implemented the same in TensorFlow as well
+Have implemented the same in TensorFlow as well (Refer DL-Practice)